 Liaison candidates are to be confirmed by 22 July 2016, and the final slate of CSC members and liaisons as determined by the ccNSO and GNSO Councils will be sent to ICANN not later than 10 August 2016.

-On 02 June 2016, the GNSO Council confirmed a Selection Committee to evaluate the candidates for primary and secondary GNSO liaisons consisting of GNSO Councilors David Cake, Heather Forrest, Susan Kawaguchi, Wolf-Ulrich Knoben, and Rubens Kuhl.
+On 02 June 2016, the GNSO Council confirmed a Selection Committee to evaluate the candidates for primary and secondary GNSO liaisons.

 On 20 June 2016, the Selection Committee sent reminders to the GNSO Stakeholder Groups and Constituencies requesting Expressions of Interest from candidates to be submitted by 15 July 2016.

-The Selection Committee has completed its evaluation of the primary and secondary GNSO liaison candidates and submits the following 4 candidates for GNSO Council consideration in order of ranking: [names to be provided prior to GNSO Council meeting on 21 July following Selection Committee evaluation].
+The Selection Committee has completed its evaluation of the primary and secondary GNSO liaison candidates and submits the list of all applications and the following 4 candidates for GNSO Council consideration in order of ranking: [names to be provided prior to GNSO Council meeting on 21 July following Selection Committee evaluation].

 RESOLVED:

-The GNSO Council has reviewed the 4 candidates provided by the Selection Committee and approves [INSERT NAME] as the Primary Liaison and [INSERT NAME] as the Secondary Liaison.
+The GNSO Council has reviewed the list of all applications and the 4 candidates provided by the Selection Committee and approves [INSERT NAME] as the Primary Liaison and [INSERT NAME] as the Secondary Liaison.

 The GNSO Council requests that the GNSO Secretariat shall provide to ICANN the two liaison names along with their Expressions of Interest by the deadline of 22 July 2016.